Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Leaves also go chlorotic in the autumn as the plant withdraws valuable nutrients from the leaves before shedding them.

-A soil component.
-Clay soils are composed of very fine granules and colloidal substances. this means they go hard and crack when dry and become very sticky when wet.
+Clay soils are predominately composed of very fine granules and colloidal substances.
+The clay component of soil measures less than 0.002mm.
+Clay soils crack when dry and become very sticky when wet.
 This makes them a cold soil that is slow to warm up in spring and can bake hard in summer.
-The fact they can bake hard is why some calls are used to make bricks.
+The fact they can bake hard is why some clays are used to make bricks.

 Clay soils are rich in nutrients and can range in colour from white or dull grey to orange or dark brown.